Gachsaran County: Economy

-Gachsaran is an oil- and gas-producing area that has just started to expand and profits from its industrial capacity.
-Gachsaran has the largest gas reserves in Iran also has the largest recoverable oil field in Iran and third in the world and has good various medicinal plants, citrus and olive.
-This city has good weather in middle and end of winter also has nice mountains for climbing around the city so it is perfect destination for climbing in fall, winter and beginning of spring.
-This city has good water resources and there are two big dams near the city which export water to other cities.
+Gachsaran is an oil- and gas-producing area that has an economy based on its industrial sector.
+Gachsaran has the largest gas reserves in Iran also has the largest recoverable oil field in Iran and third in the world and has various medicinal plants, citrus and olive.
+This city has a mild climate in middle and end of winter also has mountains for climbing around the city.
+So, it is perfect destination for climbing in fall, winter and beginning of spring.
+This city has enough water resources and there are two big dams near the city which export water to other cities.